You are here: Home GTS Phase VI Projects CFM CFM Introduction

 Colloid generation

-• Significant increase in the understanding of processes related to colloid formation at the bentonite/host rock interface
+• Significantly enhanced understanding of the processes related to colloid formation at the bentonite/host rock interface

-• Provide PA relevant information on the influence of colloids on radionuclide migration and retardation
+• Performance-assessment relevant information concerning the influence of colloids on radionuclide migration and retardation

-• Gain experience in long term monitoring for repository surveillance
+• Added experience in the long-term monitoring for repository surveillance purposes

-2. second, this, and the other processes defined in the colloid ladder, must be investigated in repository-relevant systems.
-Although the in situ work carried out to date has been on a longer temporal and spatial scale than is normally possible in laboratory experiments, the groundwater flow velocities are 104 - 108 times greater than would be expected in a suitable repository host rock.
-This is common in in situ work ongoing around the world today and is simply a question of practicalities (i.e. conducting in situ experiments within reasonable timescales and budgets).
-Nevertheless, it could be argued that process and mechanism understanding has now progressed to the stage where such unrealistic experiments can provide little more relevant information and that future work must consider significantly longer time scales than has been the case so far and focus on, for example, semi-stagnant groundwater systems, to better match the conditions in and around a waste repository.
+2. The evolution of the associated processes in a repository-relevant system – Although much of the in-situ work conducted around the world has been on longer temporal and spatial scales than is normally possible in laboratory experiments, for reasons of practicality the groundwater velocities are typically more than 100 times greater than would be expected in a suitable repository host rock.
+We believe that process understanding has progressed to the stage where more realistic experiment set-ups are necessary in order to gain new insights.
+The aim should be to work with significantly longer time scales and to focus on, for example, semi-stagnant groundwater systems that better match the conditions in and around a waste repository.

 Colloid Formation and Migration Experiment